francothegenius/ap-labs/challenges/pacman/ARCHITECTURE.md

 Previous Requirements
 =========================
-You are running macOS Catalina you have installed Xcode command line tools
+- You are running macOS Catalina
+- You have installed Xcode command line tools
-You have installed brew
+- You have installed brew

 Architecture